 All CA and TSU private keys SHALL be stored in a secure Hardware Security Module to perform key signing operations.
-HARICA SHALL protect CA Private Keys in a system or device that has been validated as meeting at least FIPS 140-2 level 3 or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.
+HARICA SHALL protect CA Private Keys in a system or device that has been validated as meeting at least FIPS 140-2 level 3, FIPS 140-3 level 3 or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.